 July 1790 Town of Rose Hill (later Parramatta) marked 1794 First (wooden) bridge over the river at Parramatta Constructed 1795 Wooden Bridge swept away by floodwater 1796 Second Bridge constructed of timber girders on stone piers erected on site of existing bridge.
-1802 Two stone bridge piers replaced by timber trestles 1826 Second Bridge sustained further damage but repaired 11 August 1832 David Lennox, who was born in Ayr, Scotland, and trained as a stonemason arrives in Sydney October 1832 David Lennox appointed Sub-Inspector of Roads June 1833 David Lennox appointed Superintendent of Bridges June 1833 1833 David Lennox appointed Superintendent of Bridges Lennox reported on deteriorating Condition of second bridge Lennox reported on deteriorating Condition of second bridge 1833 Lennox reported on deteriorating Condition of second bridge at Parramatta, submitting plans for a replacement structure 1833 July 1835 Lennox reported on deteriorating Condition of second bridge at Parramatta, submitting plans for a replacement structure Second Bridge reported to be in a very insecure state
+1802 Two stone bridge piers replaced by timber trestles 1826 Second Bridge sustained further damage but repaired 11 August 1832 David Lennox, who was born in Ayr, Scotland, and trained as a stonemason arrives in Sydney October 1832 David Lennox appointed Sub-Inspector of Roads June 1833 David Lennox appointed Superintendent of Bridges 1833 Lennox reported on deteriorating Condition of second bridge at Parramatta, submitting plans for a replacement structure July 1835 Second Bridge reported to be in a very insecure state 22 October 1836 Lennox announced that construction of a new stone bridge to be built alongside the old one would commence in about a fortnight

-23 November 1836 Foundation stone of a new bridge laid by Governor Bourke March 1838 Bridge only half complete September 1838 A section of the new bridge was first opened to traffic 1839 Stone arch bridge finally completed at a cost of 1797 pounds 1867 Bridge officially named "Lennox Bridge" by Parramatta Council in honour of its designer November 1873 David Lennox died and was buried in Parramatta November 1885 Plans were prepared for the construction of cantilevered foot way on either side of the bridge February 1895 widening of bridge from 30 feet to 52 feet 1901 - 1902 Width of 10 feet of the stone arch was strengthened internally for the purposes of carrying the Parramatta-Castle Hill Tramway.
+23 November Foundation stone of a new bridge laid by Governor Bourke 1836 March 1838 Bridge only half complete September 1838 A section of the new bridge was first opened to traffic 1839 Stone arch bridge finally completed at a cost of 1797 pounds 1867 Bridge officially named "Lennox Bridge" by Parramatta Council in honour of its designer November 1873 David Lennox died and was buried in Parramatta November 1885 Plans were prepared for the construction of cantilevered foot way on either side of the bridge February 1895 widening of bridge from 30 feet to 52 feet 1901 - 1902 Width of 10 feet of the stone arch was strengthened internally for the purposes of carrying the Parramatta-Castle Hill Tramway.
 18 August 1902 Tramway opened for traffic 1912 Parapet on the western side was removed and a continuous foot way 5'3" wide was added to the bridge 1932 Tramway Bridge was closed 1934 - 1935 Bridge was widened under the direction of the Department of Main Roads.
 This included removing the western footway and erecting a new reinforced concrete structure.
 A brass plaque on the western side of the bridge (footway) records this work.
 1976 Lennox Bridge classified by National Trust of Australia (NSW) December 1989 Lennox Bridge entered on Australian Heritage Commission's register 21 February Lennox Bridge declared a "National Work" under the Local 1990 Government Act.
 2014 Parramatta City Council approves proposal to construct tunnels through Lennox Bridge on both sides of the bank for pedestrians and cyclists.
 2014-2016 Successful construction of pedestrian portals through Lennox Bridge in 2015.
-Note: The southern tunnel remains closed off due to the
+Note: The southern tunnel remains closed off due to the construction of the Parramatta Light Rail and The Lennox, a riverfront high-rise residential apartment building.